 Rates above reflect North Carolina self-pay sessions.
 State-specific rates will be posted as licensure is approved in additional states.

-Reach out by form, phone, or email to schedule a free 15-minute consultation.
+Reach out by email or book directly through Grow Therapy, Rula, SonderMind, or Headway to schedule a free 15-minute consultation.
+Different insurances are accepted on each platform, and both accept cash.
 I respond within one business day.